 If you like the idea of a 5-minute drive to Kahului Airport, Courtyard Marriott is the place for you!
 An on-site fitness center and hot tub make this a no brainer for families looking for convenience.

-Where to Stay in Maui Option #5: Upcountry
+Where to Stay in Upcountry (Haleakala and Kula)

 Upcountry Maui is local’s Maui away from the beaches.
 In fact, Hawaiians have been farming taro and sweet potatoes in this fertile heartland of green rolling hills and drifting fog for generations.
 (Look for cowboys!
 Seriously.)